jitsedesmet/ORset-RDF-store/README.md

 - During `crdtMerge`, remove-tags older than `expirationDuration` are silently discarded.
 - After discarding, orphaned taggers can be cleaned up with `cleanTaggers()`.

-> **Important:** To guarantee correctness, `expirationDuration` must be at least **2× the sync interval** plus a safety margin for clock drift and network latency.
+> **Important:** To guarantee correctness, `expirationDuration` must be at least **the sync interval + 4000s** as a safety margin for clock drift.
 If a tombstone expires before all peers have seen it, a previously deleted triple may reappear.

 ---